SDGforskning/sdg-strings/SDG14_query_action_WoS.md

 >
 >  14.6.1 Degree of implementation of international instruments aiming to combat illegal, unreported and unregulated fishing

-This target is interpreted to cover research about reducing/eliminating fisheries subsidies that contribute to negative outcomes (overcapacity, overfishing, and IUU finishing).
+This target is interpreted to cover research about reducing or reform of fisheries subsidies.
 We also consider research about fisheries and development assistance, fisheries and the WTO, or fisheries and the mandates mentioned in the target to be relevant.

 This query consists of 2 phrases.

 #### Phrase 1
 The general structure is *action + subsidies + fisheries*.

-The generic trm `fishing` will find "IUU fishing". `"larval subsidi*" OR "recruitment subsidi*"` are terms to do with fish population dynamics and are excluded.
+The generic trm `fishing` will find "IUU fishing". `"larval subsidi*" OR "recruitment subsidi*"` are terms to do with fish population dynamics and are excluded. `subsidy` and other terms are written out rather than truncated due to "subsidence" and "subsideded".

 ```py
 TS =